EL-PFDD Meeting: Maternal Alloimmunization & HDFN Learn More

 Patient advocacy organizations

-Why Your Voice Matters
+Why Your Voice Still Matters

 Maternal alloimmunization and HDFN are rare and often misunderstood conditions.

-By sharing your experience, you can help:
+By submitting your experience, you can help:

 Identify gaps in current care and treatment options